Scottiepip/Pewlett-Hackard-Analysis/README.md

   1. Base on the mentorship eligibility table we created, there are 1,940 current employees are eligible to participate in the mentorship program.

 ## Summary:
+- Base on the analysis, there are total 72,458 employees are about to retire within the next few years and majority of these employees are senior level employees.
+So Pewlett Hackard should prepare to recruite more senior employees or promote more junior level employees to senior level within the next few years.
+- Pewlett Hackard is a big company, but only 1,940 employees are eligible to participate in the mentorship program.
+But there are more than 10 times employees are about to retire.
+The mentors might not be enough.
+Pewlett Hackard should consider change their eligibility criteria for the mentorship program so more employees and participate in the mentorship program.